apache/mxnet/docs/tutorials/vision/large_scale_classification.md

    deeplearning-worker2
    deeplearning-worker3
    ```
    It should be possible to ssh into any of these machines from master by invoking `ssh` with just a hostname from the file.
-Example,
+For example,
    ```
    $ ssh deeplearning-worker2
    ===================================